raspberrypilearning/cd-intermediate-javascript-sushi/en/step_7.md

 ```
 --- /task ---

-Notice that you're always removing the item at position `0` in the list.
-This is because the list gets shorter every time the loop runs and removes an item.
-In this way, no matter how many completed items there are, it will eventually remove them all.
+You can see that the code always removes the item at list position `0`, the first item on the list.
+You need to use `0` to do this, because JavaScript starts counting at `0` and not `1`!
+You remove this item so that every time the loop runs, it removes the first item, so the list gets shorter and shorter.
+In this way, no matter how many completed items are on the list, the loop will eventually remove them all.

 ### Clearing everything
 --- task ---